Eden-Eldith/Trial-by-Hex/README.md

 **Multi-Model Blind Peer Review System**

 Submit your documents to multiple AI models for comprehensive, unbiased peer review.
 Each reviewer brings a unique perspective, ensuring thorough analysis from technical rigor to ethical considerations.
+Then Claude Opus 4.5 will collect and weigh up each response into a meta-review.

 ## Features